 Seems ridiculous, right?
 We should ensure access to the full range of high-quality preventative services like birth control, not create barriers to obtaining such care.

 Fortunately, the ACA’s birth control benefit, which took effect in 2012, ended all that nonsense.
 Now, thanks to the ACA, most insurance plans must cover FDA-approved methods of birth control for women with no cost-sharing.
 That means women are able to access birth control through their health insurance plans without any out-of-pocket costs like copays, deductibles or co-insurance.
 Also, plans are not only required to cover the birth control pill, but also LARCs, including IUDs and contraceptive implants, which are considered the most effective methods of birth control.

 Today, because of the ACA, 55 million women have coverage for preventive services like birth control without cost-sharing.
 In 2013 alone, women saved more than $1.4 billion in out-of-pocket costs on oral contraceptives.
 As of 2014, two-thirds of women in the United States who used oral contraception had no out-of-pocket costs—a dramatic and welcome shift.

-All women need access to affordable contraception to plan if and when to have children, which helps create stability which, in turn, leads to greater achieve economic security.
+All women need access to affordable contraception to plan if and when to have children, which helps create stability that, in turn, leads to greater economic security.